-- Reading the label so that I know what goes into it – if the ingredients aren’t human-grade, it’s not fit for my dog either
+- Reading the label to know what goes into the dog food.
+If the ingredients aren’t human-grade, it’s not fit for my dog either

 - Saying no to chemicals and preservatives unless they are natural preservatives required to keep the food fresh

 - Major portion of the food must be meat (or vegetables).
 Say no to meat bi-products especially if the meat is not named in the label

 - If I opt for a diet with grain, I don’t tolerate low quality grains like corn or wheat and I choose whole grains over processed grains